napomj/gpt-2-flaskapp/readme.md

 python3 download_model.py 1558M
 ```

+- This is the command used for encoding the file to training.npz.
+This is the file used for training.

 `python encode.py <file_name>.txt training.npz`

 - This trains the model.
 While training you may enter `ctrl + C` and it will automatically save the content inside of a folder called checkpoint.
 Then you will want to copy that folders contents into the model (or copy of) you trained from.
 Use this to generate your text.